 Cyberbullying can be a cause of alcohol and drug abuse, eating disorders, poor school performance, and more.
 All this serves to show how harmful cyberbullying is and how important it is to put a stop to it.

-- Cyberbullying can have serious impacts on the self-esteem and mental health of people who experience it:
+22. Cyberbullying can have serious impacts on the self-esteem and mental health of people who experience it.
+(Source: Ditchthelabel.org)

-- It appears bullying has effects beyond self-harm.
-Javelin Research finds that children who are bullied are 9 times more likely to be the victims of identity fraud as well.
+23. Research has found that children who are bullied are 9 times more likely to be the victims of identity fraud as well.
+(Source: Javelinstrategy.com)

 Cyberbullying around the World

 Cyberbullying isn’t a problem solely in the United States.
 It’s actually a global issue.
 The top 3 countries where cyberbullying is the most prevalent are India, Brazil, and the United States, but this is a common occurrence everywhere.
-Over 65% of parents around the world cite cyberbullying on social media as one of their greatest fears.
+Social media cyberbullying statistics show that over 65% of parents around the world cite cyberbullying on social media as one of their greatest fears.